sujeet9682/sujeet9682/README.md

 ## A Student
 - 🌱 I’m currently learning to get some space in tech field:)
-- ⚡ I just want to write more code
+- ⚡ Just want to write more code

 <br/>